Start Here

 1. Determine how much you’ll need

 Determining how much annual income you’ll need to maintain your lifestyle in retirement is key and will depend on the type of lifestyle you want in retirement.
-For example, the types of holidays and frequency, where you’d like to live and your recreational activities.
+For example, the types of holidays and frequency, where you’d like to live, and your recreational activities all play a significant role in shaping your retirement budget.

-Once you’ve estimated what your annual retirement income might be, you can start thinking about where you’ll be able to access it from such as your super, part-time work, or social security entitlements.
-You’ll also be able to determine your total amount of savings needed to meet your desired lifestyle.
+Once you’ve established your current spending patterns, you can better estimate what your annual retirement income might need to be.
+With this information, you can start planning where your retirement income will come from—whether it’s your superannuation, part-time work, or social security entitlements.
+You’ll also be able to determine the total amount of savings needed to meet your desired lifestyle without any surprises along the way.

 A comfortable retirement